tranek/GASDocumentation/README.md

 The goal of this documentation is to explain the major concepts and classes in GAS and provide some additional commentary based on my experience with it.
 There is a lot of 'tribal knowledge' of GAS among users in the community and I aim to share all of mine here.

-The Sample Project and documentation are current with **Unreal Engine 5.3**.
+The Sample Project and documentation are current with **Unreal Engine 5.3** (UE5).
 There are branches of this documentation for older versions of Unreal Engine, but they are no longer supported and are liable to have bugs or out of date information.
+Please use the branch that matches your engine version.

 [GASShooter](https://github.com/tranek/GASShooter) is a sister Sample Project demonstrating advanced techniques with GAS for a multiplayer FPS/TPS.